 Texas CPA requirements

-Licensees who have been certified or registered for less than 12 months do not have a CPE credit requirement.
+CPAs who have been licensed for less than 12 months do not have a CPE credit requirement.
 The first license period begins on the date of certification and ends with the last day of the licensee's birth month.

 In addition to these CPA Exam requirements, Texas demands that all candidates pass a background check.